Luther Vandross and David Bowie had a legendary friendship

 (CNN) — Luther Vandross had a huge fan in David Bowie, who also played a key role early in the late soul singer’s start in music.

 Vandross’s remarkable career is back in the spotlight in the new documentary, “Luther: Never Too Much.”
-The film has been screening in select theaters and premieres New Year’s Day at 8p ET/PT on CNN.
+The film has been screening in select theaters and can be watched Saturday, January 4th at 9p ET/PT on CNN.

 Both Vandross and Bowie are considered icons in the music industry, and the story of their friendship is equally legendary.
 A post on DavidBowie.com documents their first collaboration.